topherCantrell/class-IntroPython/Topics/B1-topic-VariablesFunctions/README.md

 Rules:
   - Must start with def
-  - Name must start with a letter, thn can use numbers
+  - Name must start with a letter, then can use numbers
   - Open parenthesis, parameters (if any) close parenthesis:
   - Colon
   - Indented (other languages use {..})
-  - Recommended: lowercase with "_" between words
+  - Recommended snake-case: lowercase with "_" between words

 Now you can use `say_hi` like you use print.